circuitdao/docs/docs/getting-started/borrow-bytecash.md

 You can withdraw collateral at any time as long as your LTV remains below the Max LTV post-withdrawal.

-As explained in the Manage your debt section above, in practice you'd probably want to leave a big buffer to stay well below the Max LTV even after collateral has been withdrawn.
+As explained in the Manage debt section above, in practice you'd probably want to leave a big buffer to stay well below the Max LTV even after collateral has been withdrawn.
 To withdraw all collateral, you must first repay your entire debt.